noobshow/terms/AU.md

 “Related Body Corporate” has the meaning given to it in the Corporations Act, 2001 (Cth).

 “Relevant Law” means any:
     (1) statute, ordinance, code or other law including regulations and other instruments under them; and (2) any code of practice, guidelines or standards issued by relevant regulators or industry bodies, whether or not having the force of law.

 “Reserve Account”  means funds held in reserve that are amounts of money set aside to cover Chargebacks, refunds, or other payment obligations under this agreement.

-“Stripe” refers to Stripe Australia Pty Ltd A.C.N.
+“Stripe” refers to Stripe Payments Australia Pty Ltd A.C.N.
 160 180 343.

 “Transaction Receipt” means a document used to evidence a transaction.